darkmeadow/quidditch_simulator/readme.md

     ```
     + If you want to simulate weather effects add
         ```
-        --use_weather
+        --use-weather
         ```

-    + If you want to simulate weather effects add
+    + If you only want to use one beater and chaser add
         ```
-        --use_weather
+        --single-roles
         ```

     + To return a more in depth game log add